Compounding Equity Screen Canada: +2.89% Annual Alpha Over TSX Composite

 CAD/USD effects.
 Returns are in CAD.
 The Canadian dollar tracked USD closely until 2008, then diverged.
 Currency effects add meaningful volatility for non-CAD investors.

-High drawdown. -39.9% max drawdown is worse than SPY's -36.3%.
-For a strategy premised on quality and compounding, this is a disappointing crisis result.
+High drawdown. -39.9% max drawdown is severe for a strategy premised on quality and compounding.
+The crisis hit harder than the benchmark.

 Takeaway

-Recent years show some revival: 2020 and 2024 were strong.
-The signal functions on TSX in principle, but the commodity-heavy market structure creates cyclical boom-bust distortions that the annual rebalancing can't escape.
+The post-2008 record is mixed.
+2009, 2010, and 2020 were standout years with 20%+ excess returns.
+But 2011, 2012, 2019, and 2021 saw meaningful underperformance.
+The commodity-heavy market structure creates cyclical boom-bust distortions that the annual rebalancing can't escape.
+The overall +2.89% excess is real, but it came with a rough ride.
 If you run this screen in Canada, watch for commodity cycle exposure in the qualifying list.

 Data: Ceta Research (FMP financial data warehouse), 2000-2025.
 Universe: Toronto Stock Exchange (TSX).
 Returns in CAD.
 Full methodology: METHODOLOGY.md.
-Past performance doesn't guarantee future results.
+Past performance does not guarantee future results.
 This is educational content, not investment advice.